mikesz88/alien_budgets_backend/README.md

 2. Installed Express and dotenv
 3. Created a config folder with a env file that is not in the repo.
 4. Installed Nodemon
-5. Created a listening port
+5. Created a listening port.
+6. Mongo Website: Created a database for Alien Budgets.
+7. Test server response with simple routes